Gettysburg, Pennsylvania was not a destination that was on my USA bucket list, and before visiting, I had no idea how much there was to see and do.

 From culinary experiences, wineries and breweries, and outdoor adventures to arts festivals and food tours, there is so many more great things to do in Gettysburg that don’t involve battle fields, museums and tours.

-We only had a short stay, so didn’t get to experience too much; it was more about exploring the Gettysburg battlefield and living a little Civil War History.
+We only had a short stay, so didn’t get to experience too much; it was more about exploring the Gettysburg Battlefield and living a little Civil War History.

 We’d love to come back to diver deeper into the local flavors of the destination.
+To see all the highlights, I recommend staying 2-3 days, but if you have more time at your disposal you could spend 4-5 days here without getting bored.

-10 things to do in Gettysburg PA
+Things to Do in Gettysburg PA

 Gettysburg Battlefield in Pennsylvania, where a three-day Civil War battle in 1863 took the lives of 51,000 people, is now the Gettysburg National Military Park.